navidrome/website/content/en/docs/Usage/security.md

 ## Network configuration

-Even though Navidrome comes with an embedded, full-featured HTTP server, you should seriously consider running it behind a reverse proxy (Ex: Caddy, Nginx, Traefik, Apache), for added security.
-There are tons of good information on the web on how to properly setup a reverse proxy.
+Even though Navidrome comes with an embedded, full-featured HTTP server, you should seriously consider running it behind a reverse proxy (Ex: Caddy, Nginx, Traefik, Apache) for added security, including setting up SSL.
+There are tons of good resources on the web on how to properly setup a reverse proxy.

 When using Navidrome in such configuration, you may want to prevent Navidrome from listening to all IPs configured in your computer, and only listen to `localhost`.
 This can be achieved by setting the `Address` flag to `localhost`